MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 **Cloud Computing Advantages**

-- Pay as you go: Could be less expensive compared to buying installing and maintaining your own
+- Pay as you go: Could be less expensive compared to buying installing and maintaining your own IT infrastructure
 - Flexibility: Theoretical infinite scalability
 - Easy Access: Can be used from any computer or device with an Internet connection
 - Easy updates: Updates occur across the service